 142 C.E.

-Following the death of Bishop Hyginus, Marcion of Sinope sought to become Bishop of Rome in an effort to restore the Church to its original Pauline foundation.
+Following the death of Bishop Hyginus, Marcion of Sinope sought to become Bishop of Rome in an effort to restore the church to its original Pauline foundation.
 Despite his growing influence and generous donation of 200,000 sesterces, his bid was rejected in favor of Pius, a proponent of the emerging Petrine-Catholic tradition.
-After his rejection in Rome, Marcion traveled east and was selected as the Bishop of Antioch.
-There, he restored the Pauline faction to power, reclaiming a see that had been dominated by Petrine influence since the death of Ignatius in 98 C.E.
+After his rejection in Rome, Marcion traveled east and was appointed Bishop of Antioch.
+There, he restored the Pauline faction to power, reclaiming a see that had been dominated by Petrine influence since Ignatius died in 98 C.E.
 Under Marcion’s leadership, Antioch once again became a center of Pauline theology and ecclesiastical independence.

 144 C.E.

 Conflicts with the Church of Rome escalated, and Bishop Pius formally excommunicated Marcion of Sinope on July 15th, 144 C.E., denouncing him as a heretic and returning his donation of 200,000 sesterces.
 Following his trial of excommunication, Marcion is said to have declared to the assembled Roman presbyters and bishops: “I will divide your Church and cause within her a division, which will last forever.”
-After his excommunication, Marcion fully broke from Rome, transforming his Pauline faction into a separate Church independent of the Petrine hierarchy.
+After his excommunication, Marcion fully broke from Rome, transforming his Pauline faction into a separate church independent of the Petrine hierarchy.
 He based this new Church in Antioch, where he assumed the title of Archbishop and established an ecclesiastical structure grounded in the authority of Paul alone.
-From there, Marcion led a growing network of congregations throughout Anatolia, Syria, and beyond, proclaiming the gospel of grace and rejecting the false god Yahweh of the Hebrew scriptures.
+From there, Marcion led a growing network of congregations throughout Anatolia, Syria, and beyond, proclaiming the Gospel of grace, rejecting the Hebrew Bible as Christian scripture, and refusing to identify the false deity portrayed therein with God the Father revealed by Jesus Christ.
 Sometime later, in response to Marcion’s growing influence in the East, Rome appointed Heron II as a competing Petrine bishop in Antioch, directly opposing Marcion’s episcopacy and attempting to reassert Catholic control over the see.
-This dual episcopate in Antioch became a symbol of the wider schism between the Church of the law and the Church of grace.
+This dual episcopate in Antioch became a symbol of the wider schism between the Church of the Law and the Church of grace.

 150 C.E.